liamw1/oxibooru/doc/BENCHMARKS.md

 ## Reverse Image Search

 - First, let's try to batch upload 50 small images each around 40-300kb.
 This way, we're mostly timing signature search and comparison rather than signature creation, which can be very expensive for large images.
-Additionaly, these images don't match on any images in the database.
+Additionally, these images don't match on any images in the database.
 Otherwise the time spent retrieving field data about similar posts could pollute the results.

     **`POST http://localhost:8080/api/posts/reverse-search`**